nfriedb1/DS4PH-Capstone-Neta-Xiang/README.md

 Xiang Xiang's video can be found here:

 Neta built the majority of the Streamlit app, hosted it online, and ensured functionality of the sidebar, map, and outputs.
-Neta's video can be found here:
+Neta's video can be found here: https://youtu.be/eAiqN6DPzkI (Unfortunately it is bad quality and for some reason clipped the left edge of the screen.
+Luckily you can access the app and try it yourself!)

 ### System & Library requirements